ematsapola2/Shoprite-Holding-s-Financial-Analysis/README.md

 - Net Profit Margin: Despite fluctuations, Shoprite's net profit margin remained robust, consistently above 2%.
 It peaked at 3.06% in 2022 before slightly declining to 2.69% in 2023, reflecting efficient cost management and sustained profitability.

-- Earnings Per Share (EPS): Shoprite's EPS demonstrated resilience, showing an upward trend from 2019 to 2020, facing a dip in 2021, and recovering in 2022 and 2023.
-This recovery indicates improved profitability per share.
+- Earnings Per Share (EPS): Shoprite's EPS demonstrated resilience, Earnings Per Share (EPS) for the company started at 6275.9 in 2019, slightly declined to 6104.3 in 2020, and then experienced a significant drop to 877.5 in 2021.
+However, it recovered to 1048.3 in 2022 and continued to improve, reaching 1084.3 in 2023.
+This trend indicates a strong performance initially, a setback in 2021, and a subsequent recovery, reflecting improving profitability per share in the later years.

-- Debt to Equity Ratio: Shoprite maintained a debt to equity ratio above 2, indicating significant reliance on debt for growth.
-However, the company's assets consistently exceeded liabilities, suggesting effective debt management and strategic use of borrowed funds for expansion.
+- Debt to Equity Ratio: The debt to equity ratio for Shoprite Holdings has remained above 2 from 2019 to 2023, starting at 2.65 in 2019 and ending at 2.90 in 2023.
+This indicates that Shoprite has consistently used borrowed money to finance its growth.
+Despite the high ratio, Shoprite's total assets have consistently exceeded its liabilities, demonstrating effective debt management and strategic use of debt for expansion.
+This trend reflects Shoprite's ability to leverage debt to drive growth while maintaining a strong financial position.

-- Asset Turnover Ratio: Shoprite's asset turnover ratio improved over the five-year period, peaking in 2021.
-This improvement highlights the company's increasing efficiency in using its assets to generate sales, demonstrating smart management and operational effectiveness.
+- Asset Turnover Ratio: Shoprite's asset turnover ratio has shown consistent improvement from 2019 to 2023, indicating increased efficiency in using its assets to generate sales.
+Starting at 1.82 in 2019, the ratio grew to 1.91 in 2020, peaked at 2.22 in 2021, slightly decreased to 2.05 in 2022, and rose again to 2.14 in 2023.
+Despite a debt to equity ratio above 2 throughout these years, Shoprite's ability to effectively utilize its assets to drive sales highlights its operational efficiency and prudent management.